top of page

 Manipulating the Immune Response to Fight HIV

-We study virus-host interactions at the tissue levels leveraging non-human primates and ex vivo human tissue models to develop novel antiviral therapies, innovative prevention strategies with the ultimate goal to - one day - cure HIV.
+We study virus-host interactions at the tissue level leveraging non-human primates and ex vivo human tissue models to develop novel antiviral therapies, innovative prevention strategies with the goal to - one day - cure HIV.

 Research Projects